digital-canvas/cw-docs/how-to-guides/setup-stripe-payments.md

 ## Validating Your Stripe Account

 To withdraw online payments to your bank, you will need to ensure your Stripe account is fully valid.
-Pleae, ensure you have completed all their required validations.
+Please, ensure you have completed all their required validations.

 ## Stripe Fee's